papanito/free-dev-resources/README.md

 - **[gitlab]** is a complete open-source DevOps platform, delivered as a single application, fundamentally changing the way Development, Security, and Ops teams collaborate and build software

-  - Includes:
+  - Features:
     - Free-forever features
     - Spans the DevOps lifecycle
     - Bring your own GitLab CI runners
     - Deploy to any production environment
-    - Includes free static websites
+    - Features free static websites
     - Get 400 CI/CD minutes per month
   - [Pricing](https://about.gitlab.com/pricing/)

 - **[github]** is development platform which allows to build, ship, and maintain your software.

-  - Includes:
+  - Features:
     - Unlimited public/private repositories
     - Info 2,000 automation minutes/month
     - Free for public repositories